Sakthiveel/local-key-value-DB/README.md

 2. **File Writing Optimization**: Currently, every operation modifies the in-memory data structure and overwrites the file with the updated content.
 A potential improvement is to switch to using a binary file format, which would allow appending new entries instead of overwriting the file every time.
 While this would help improve performance and reduce file I/O overhead, I am not yet familiar with binary file formats, so further research is required before implementing this change.

 3. **Update Operation**: This can be implmented easily.

+4. **Support for Windows**: Currenlty the file locking & releasing flow has to be handled for windows .
+That's the only part necessary to make it work .

 # Note